 - in 'Move'-mode pointing at an edge: move or create geometry points

-- in 'Move'-mode pointing at a node: move node
+- in 'Move'-mode pointing at a junction: move the junction

-- in 'Move'-mode pointing at a selected object: move all selected nodes and edges including geometry.
-If both nodes of an edge are selected, move the whole geometry.
+- in 'Move'-mode pointing at a selected object: move all selected junctions and edges including geometry.
+If both junctions of an edge are selected, move the whole geometry.
 Otherwise, move only the geometry near the cursor

 - in 'Create Edge'-mode: clear the currently selected source junction

-- in 'Select'-mode: clear the currently selection; cancel rectangle selection
+- in 'Select'-mode: clear the current selection; cancel rectangle selection

 - in 'Connect'-mode: deselect current lane and cancel all changes